 D. S. Nielsen and P. Welch, Games and Ramsey-like cardinals, 2018, manuscript under review — arXiv.

 Abstract.
-We generalise the -Ramsey cardinals introduced in Holy and Schlicht (2018) for cardinals to arbitrary ordinals, and answer several questions posed in that paper.
-In particular, we show that -Ramseys are downwards absolute to the core model for all of uncountable cofinality, that -Ramseys are also strategic -Ramsey, and that strategic -Ramsey cardinals are equiconsistent with measurable cardinals, both by showing that they are measurable in and that they carry precipitous ideals.
-We also show that the -Ramseys satisfy indescribability properties and use them to characterise ineffable-type cardinals, as well as establishing connections between the -Ramsey cardinals and the Ramsey-like cardinals introduced in Gitman (2011), Feng (1990) and Sharpe and Welch (2011).
+We generalise the -Ramsey cardinals introduced in Holy and Schlicht (2018) for cardinals to arbitrary ordinals , and answer several questions posed in that paper.
+In particular, we show that -Ramseys are downwards absolute to the core model for all of uncountable cofinality, that strategic -Ramsey cardinals are equiconsistent with virtually measurable cardinals and that strategic -Ramsey cardinals are equiconsistent with measurable cardinals.
+Further, if then strategic -Ramseys carry precipitous ideals.
+We also show that the -Ramseys satisfy indescribability properties and use them to provide a game-theoretic characterisation of completely ineffable cardinals, as well as establishing connections between the -Ramsey cardinals and the Ramsey-like cardinals introduced in Gitman (2011), Feng (1990) and Sharpe and Welch (2011).

 The Ramsey-like cardinals can loosely be described as cardinals which are critical points of an elementary embedding , where and are -models of size which contains as both a subset and an element (we call such models weak -models).
 We can therefore see these cardinals as “mini-versions” of measurable cardinals, and indeed, a result of Kunen shows that Ramsey cardinals fall into this category as well.
 In this case, given any , we can find as above such that and that the -measure induced by is furthermore countably complete, meaning that intersections of a countable sequences (in ) of elements of are nonempty, and weakly amenable, meaning for every having -cardinality .